 Now, to be on the safe side, there are a few disadvantages of Office 365 – this can also depend on who you ask.
 Like any other business suite, you have your super fans and your critics.
 What matters are the features that are most relevant to your business needs and objectives.
 To start, Exchange online is not compatible with operating systems before Windows 7 or Mac OS X 10.5.8.
 And, this will change as newer iterations are released.

 It really boils down to security, and newer operating systems have more advanced security to address current cyber security threats.
 Many times, cyber criminals will try to exploit bugs in older operating systems so it should be seen as an advantage to use a newer operating system in conjunction with Office 365.

 Another potential disadvantage is you have to install every application Office 365 offers whether you use them or not.
 So then, if you don’t use SharePoint, you still have to install the app.
 However, this “disadvantage” is easily remedied with some SharePoint training and examples so that you understand how useful this app can be for business collaboration.

 If your organization already uses cloud services or is ready to migrate, then switching to Office 365 services provides a reliable, well-known, and reliable business suite.
-If you have any questions about making the switch, SSI is happy to help.
+If you have any questions about making the switch, contact us and SSI is happy to help.